 A general meeting of the shareholders shall be held annually at such date and time as may be determined by the Board of Directors unless the Board of Directors resolve, at their discretion but acting reasonably and with due regard to the interests of the Company and its members, to delay or postpone the date of any general meeting.
-The most recent annual general meeting was held on June 25, 2021.
-The Company did not hold an annual general meeting in 2022 or 2023, due to the ongoing activities associated with the restatement of previously issued financial statements in the Annual Report on Form 20-F for the year ended December 31, 2022.
-The Company expects its next annual general meeting will be held in 2024.
+The most recent annual general meeting was held on June 14, 2024.
 Each of our ordinary shares entitle the holder of record thereof to attend our general meeting of shareholders, either in person or by proxy, to address the general meeting of shareholders, and to exercise voting rights, subject to the provisions of our Charter.
 Each share entitles the holder to one vote at a general meeting of shareholders.
 There is no other minimum shareholding required to be able to attend or vote at a general meeting of shareholders.

-BVI law provides that our Board of Directors is obligated to convene a general meeting of shareholders if shareholders representing, in the aggregate, 30% of the issued share capital so request in writing with an indication of the agenda.
+BVI law provides that our Board of Directors is obligated to convene a general meeting of shareholders if shareholders representing, in the aggregate, 30% of the issued shares so request in writing with an indication of the agenda.
 In such a case, the general meeting of shareholders must be held within a period not less than 10 days and not more than 60 days from the date the Company issued a written notice.